LMatiuxXcd/LuDock/README.md

 - **Luau Analysis**: Integrates with `luau-analyze` for type checking.
 - **3D Renderer**: Generates `.png` feedback for agents using a pure software renderer (no GPU required).

-## What LuDock is NOT
-- Not a Roblox game engine
-- Not a replacement for Roblox Studio
-- Not a runtime for executing gameplay
-- Not a physics, networking, or animation simulator

 ## Installation

 ```bash